From Palo Santo To Crystals, Millennial Wellness Damages The Communities It 'Borrows' From

 It is an ethos seen in Indigenous communities all over the world.
 Aboriginal Australians, for instance, have one of the oldest and most beautiful relationships between people and the Earth.
 They moved to areas depending on the seasons and how plentifully things grew so that they didn’t interrupt the ecosystem.
 To be a person who took too much was considered an act against nature.

-The idea of collective responsibility is at the heart of everything the Aboriginals do, and so millennial wellness has to ask itself: Is the way things are being practiced collectively responsible, or are we taking too much without considering the consequences?
+The idea of collective responsibility is at the heart of everything the Aboriginals do, and so millennial wellness has to ask itself: is the way things are being practised collectively responsible, or are we taking too much without considering the consequences?

 Knowing the history of whichever wellness ritual we are engaging with is important because it enables us to be more considered about how we make use of it.
 For instance, the overuse of white sage now means that Indigenous communities might not have access to it.
-Given that prior to a religious freedom act passed in 1978, the U.S. government has upheld policies that inhibited Native Americans' access to sacred sites and objects, interfering with their ability to practice their religions, and given the brutal treatment of Indigenous people by the Canadian government, it’s vital for white wellness to respect that part of history in order not to inflict further damage.
+Given the brutal treatment of Indigenous people by the Canadian government, which systematically sought to eradicate and restrict Indigenous cultures, and that burning white sage was banned until 1978 by the U.S. government because it was illegal for Native Americans to practise their own religious and sacred ceremonies, it’s vital for white wellness to respect that part of history in order not to inflict further damage.

 Advertisement